PatriceRoot/PatriceRoot/README.md

 I'm a junior web developer in both backend and frontend development.
 My favorite languages are JavaScript and PHP.
 I'm ready for any exciting adventure.

 - 👯 I’m looking to collaborate on open source projects or any exciting aventure
-- - 💬 Ask me about all you needs.
+- 💬 Ask me about all you needs.
 I will respond you !
+- ⚡ Favorite hobbies : watching team sports(soccer and basketball), reading, listening to music and playing a little scrabble
 <!--
 **PatriceRoot/PatriceRoot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.